-FAN= Fan only will be in operation only.
+FAN= Fan only will run and circulate air.

 Slide switch in center of thermostat will set temperature as desired.

 On the right side is a switch for fan operation, with 2 speeds for air conditioner, either low or high speed.
 Furnace has only 1 speed.